syncfusion-content/uwp-docs/uwp/Radial-Slider/End-Angle.md

----
+﻿---
 layout: post
-title: End Angle in UWP Radial Slider control | Syncfusion®
+title: End Angle in UWP Radial Slider | Syncfusion®
-description: Learn here all about End Angle support in Syncfusion® UWP Radial Slider (SfRadialSlider) control and more.
+description: Define the ending position of the circular track and control the radial range using the EndAngle property in the UWP Radial Slider (SfRadialSlider) control.
 platform: uwp
 control: SfRadial Slider
 documentation: ug